 Faculty are encouraged to compare their courses to the OEI Course Design Rubric to evaluate course design and pedagogy.
-Tenured faculty are also encouraged to share their online courses with their IMS during their three-year evaluation cycle.

 Course Materials

 There are many different options for adopting, adapting, and creating multimedia course content for the online environment that provide affordable alternatives to traditional textbooks.
 In addition to the various instructional technology tools that can be used to create original course content, there are also many openly licensed eTextbooks, eBooks and courseware, known as Open Educational Resources (OER).